We would love to be able to welcome you and your boat here at Preston Marina – and we could be the perfect option for you…

 .

-Motorboats – an offshore capable motorboat is a better choice for those who want to make regular use of Preston Marina – a boat capable of reliably sustaining around 10 knots or more makes all the difference and does enable weekend boating to some good destinations.
+Motorboats – a motorboat designed for offshore (not inland or inshore) conditions is a better choice for those who want to make regular use of Preston Marina – a boat capable of reliably sustaining around 10 knots or more makes all the difference and does enable weekend boating to some good destinations.
 Motorboats usually have a shallower draft than sailing boats and so are less restricted by the depth of water due to tides.
-Advanced seamanship and navigational skills are still essential – and the boat should be powered by diesel engines (not petrol) – as diesel is safer at sea, and no marinas between north Wales and southern Scotland sell petrol.
+Good seamanship, passage planning and navigational skills are still essential – and the boat should be powered by diesel engines (not petrol) – as diesel is safer at sea, and no marinas between north Wales and southern Scotland sell petrol.
+Click here for more information about petrol powered boats at Preston Marina.

 .